 After performing these steps, try launching NVIDIA’s GeForce Experience and see if the error message is gone.

-Solution 3: Running the Tool in Compatibility Mode
+Solution 3: Run GeForce Experience in Compatibility Mode

 - Go to your desktop, then right-click the GeForce Experience icon.